-The development of the R&W Plan is facilitated by the Office of Recovery & Resolution Planning (''R&R Team'') of DTCC.13 The R&R Team reports to the DTCC Management Committee ("Management Committee") and is responsible for maintaining the R&W Plan and for the development and ongoing maintenance of the overall recovery and wind-down planning process.
+The development of the R&W Plan is facilitated by the Office of Recovery & Resolution Planning ("R&R Team") of DTCC.
+16 The R&R Team reports to the

+DTCC Management Committee ("Management Committee") and is responsible for maintaining the R&W Plan and for the development and ongoing maintenance of the overall recovery and wind-down planning process.
 The Board, or such committees as may be delegated authority by the Board from time to time pursuant to its charter, would review and approve the R&W Plan biennially, and would also review and approve any changes that are proposed to the R&W Plan outside of the biennial review.

-As discussed in greater detail below, the Proposed Rules would define the procedures that may be employed in the event of NSCC's default and its winddown, and would provide for NSCC's authority to take certain actions on the occurrence of a "Market Disruption Event," as defined therein.
-Significantly, the Proposed Rules would provide Members and Limited Members with transparency and certainty with respect to these matters.
-The Proposed Rules would facilitate the implementation of the R&W Plan, particularly NSCC's strategy for winding down and transferring its business, and would provide NSCC with the legal basis to implement those aspects of the R&W Plan.
+As discussed in greater detail below, the Proposed Rules would define the procedures that may be employed in the event of NSCC's default and its winddown, and would provide for NSCC's authority to take certain actions on the occurrence of a Market Disruption Event, as defined therein.
+NSCC states that the Proposed Rules are designed to provide Members and Limited Members with transparency and certainty with respect to these matters.
+NSCC also states that the Proposed Rules are designed to facilitate the implementation of the R&W Plan, particularly NSCC's strategy for winding down and transferring its business, and are designed to provide NSCC with the legal basis to implement those aspects of the R&W Plan.